abdeoliveira/syncthing-tray-gtk3/README.md

 # Configuration

-You must edit the indicated first lines (check the api_call function) with your `API key`, `remote device ID`, and `local synced folders ID`.
+You must edit the indicated first lines of the `api_call` function with your `API key`, `remote device ID`, and `local synced folders ID`.
 Also, you may need to edit the server address and refresh rate monitoring (in seconds).
 The corresponding lines are:

 `refresh_rate = 10 #seconds`